 For the three months ended September 30, 2014, we generated total interest income from non-control/non-affiliate investments in the amount of approximately \$4.4 million, of which approximately \$2.7 million was generated by OFS Capital WM Investments and \$1.7 million by investments held by SBIC I LP ("SBIC I LP Investments").
-For the three months ended September 30, 2013, the entire interest income from non-control/non-affiliate investments of approximately \$4.0 million was generated by OFS Capital WM Investments.
-The decrease in interest income of approximately \$1.3 million generated by OFS Capital WM Investments was primarily due to the decrease in OFS Capital WM Investments in 2014 as compared with 2013 (at September 30, 2014, June 30, 2014 and March 31, 2014, the aggregate principal of OFS Capital WM Investments was approximately \$139.6 million, \$161.8 million and \$174.5 million, respectively, while at September 30, 2013, June 30, 2013 and March 31, 2013, the aggregate principal of OFS Capital WM Investments was approximately \$213.9 million, \$224.6 million and \$227.0 million, respectively).
+For the three months ended September 30, 2013, the entire interest income from non-control/non-affiliate investments of approximately \$4.0 million was generated by OFS Capital WM Investments was primarily due to the decrease in interest income of approximately \$1.3 million generated by OFS Capital WM Investments was primarily due to the decrease in OFS Capital WM Investments in 2014 as compared with 2013 (at September 30, 2014, June 30, 2014 and March 31, 2014, the aggregate principal of OFS Capital WM Investments was approximately \$139.6 million, \$161.8 million and \$174.5 million, respectively, while at September 30, 2013, June 30, 2013 and March 31, 2013, the aggregate principal of OFS Capital WM Investments.
+September 30, 2013, the aggregate principal of OFS Capital WM Investments was approximately \$213.9 million, \$224.6 million and \$227.0 million, respectively).
 SBIC I LP holds all of our affiliate investments and our only control investment.
 In addition, during the three months ended September 30, 2014, SBIC I LP generated dividend and fee income of approximately \$0.6 million.
 While not consolidated with us during the quarter ended September 30, 2013, SBIC I LP had interest income and dividend and fee income of approximately \$1.1 million and \$73 thousand, respectively, during the quarter.